 What are bed bugs?

-Bed bugs are a well-known pest, well-known for being something that nobody wants to find within their home.
+Bed bugs are a well-known pest, well-known for being something that nobody wants to find within their home, and should be removed from your home as soon as possible.
 These tiny insects, which are shaped like apple seeds, feed on the blood of warm-blooded animals with people being their preferred hosts.
 If we are available, they will more than likely pass up any other available host.

 Adult bed bugs grow to about a quarter of an inch in length and are reddish-brown.
 After feeding, they turn a deeper reddish-purple color, and their body swells in size.
 These insects are wingless and cannot jump.
 To move from place to place, they hitchhike on people or our belongings.